chillydesign/fpma/README.md

-# Webfactor Blank Theme
+# FPMA Theme

-This is the blank theme used by webfactor.ch when starting new wordpress projects.
-It is based on https://github.com/toddmotto/html5blank/
+This is the  theme made by webfactor.ch for FPMA